-How to Record a Google Meet On Any Device
+How to Record Google Meet on Any Device in 2026

 Discover how to easily record a Google Meet in our comprehensive guide.
 Read this article to never worry about missing important information again!

-Yes, and there is more than one way to accomplish this: manually, with Google Meet’s built-in feature, and record meetings automatically, with the help of a 3rd party tool.
+Yes, and there is more than one way to do it: manually, with Google Meet's built-in screen recorder, and automatically, with a Google Meet recording integration.

-If you choose to go for the built-in Google Meet recording feature, you need to know that it is only available to certain accounts and roles.
-Please see the limitations below.
+If you choose the built-in Google Meet recording feature, keep in mind that it is only available to certain accounts and roles.
+See the limitations below.

 Which Account Is Allowed to Record a Google Meet Call?

-The screen recording feature in Google Meet is restricted to specific Google Workspace memberships.
-Hence, your team will need to have one of these Google Workspace plans in order to access this functionality:
+The screen recording feature in Google Meet is restricted to specific Google Workspace editions.

 - Business Standard